Defending Those With Alzheimer’s or Dementia in a Criminal Prosecution

 Strategy of the Defense for a Client with Alzheimer’s or Dementia in a Criminal Prosecution

-Due to the nature of a criminal prosecution against someone suffering from Alzheimer’s disease or dementia, the first step is frequently to request a competency hearing to demonstrate that the individual is incapable of understanding the nature of the charge, is unable to assist their attorney in their defense, and will never be able to do so.
+Due to the nature of a criminal prosecution against someone who has Alzheimer’s disease or dementia, the first step is frequently to request a competency hearing to demonstrate that the individual is incapable of understanding the nature of the charge, is unable to assist their attorney in their defense, and will never be able to do so.
 A competency evaluation can take several months to complete and for a report to be generated by the doctor.
 During this time, the no-contact order could remain in place at the judge’s discretion.
 A savvy and capable defense attorney with the LEWIS & DICKSTEIN, P.L.L.C.
 Defense Team can ensure the judge is aware of the nuances of the client’s circumstances and demand that the no-contact order is lifted.
 Our team will ensure the judge and prosecutor understand that the defendant will not be “restored” to competency under Michigan Law.

 Michigan Criminal Lawyers Defending Clients with Alzheimer’s or Dementia in a Criminal Prosecution

-A person with a dementia or Alzheimer’s disease diagnosis facing a criminal charge needs a compassionate and experienced criminal defense attorney to educate the prosecutor and judge and help them see the full picture.
+A person with a dementia or Alzheimer’s disease diagnosis facing a criminal charge needs a compassionate and experienced criminal defense attorney to educate the prosecutor and judge and help them see the whole picture.
 Your loved one deserves an advocate who possesses a deep understanding of the law and their medical condition and approaches their case with empathy and dedication.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience in these situations.
 Our attorneys have access to the necessary experts and materials to provide the best possible defense for clients with cognitive memory loss.
 We have the compassion and understanding to protect someone with these diagnoses while being aggressive and tenacious in protecting them from criminal charges.
 It is essential to have both compassion and toughness.
 Our attorneys have the respect, reputation, and decades of experience to handle your matter.
 Our firm is the “go-to” Michigan criminal firm if you are in trouble.
 Contact us for a free consultation.
 We will find a way to help you!